IcodethereForIm/Estate-Project/README.md

 # Estate-Project
-A simple Node.js + Vanilla JavaScript project that serves a static website and allows users to add and view reviews using a custom REST API (no frameworks).
+A simple Node.js + Vanilla JavaScript project that serves a static website and implements a custom REST API without any frameworks.

 🚀 Features